dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Note
     The PV name will be different in your environment since it’s automatically generated.

-&#x3009;Look at the corresponding PV by it’s name:
+&#8680; Look at the corresponding PV by it’s name:

     oc describe pv/pvc-382ac13d-4a9f-11e7-b56f-2cc2602a6dc8